Beim/schema-data-migration/README.md

-# Schema-data-migration
+# sdm (schema data migration)

-Schema-data-migration is a powerful tool for managing database migrations in MySQL and MariaDB.
-With Schema-data-migration, you can easily manage both schema and data migration, making it an essential tool for any developer working with databases.
+`sdm` is a powerful tool for managing database migrations in MySQL and MariaDB.
+With `sdm`, you can easily manage both schema and data migration, making it an essential tool for any developer working with databases.

 Schema migration is powered by [skeema](https://www.skeema.io/), which uses a [declarative approach](https://www.skeema.io/blog/2019/01/18/declarative/) to schema management: the repository reflects a desired end-state of table definitions, and the tool figures out how to convert any database into this state.